 Norepinephrine activates the Aloha One nerve receptor which is responsible for maintaining vascular tone, especially when the patient makes a postural change from sitting to standing.

-Normal Norepinephrine levels range 35 to 45, the Ochratoxin-induced down regulation of Dopamine Beta Hydroxylase leaves these patients with Norepinephrine levels as low as 4 or 5.
+Normal Norepinephrine levels range 35 to 45, the Ochratoxin-induced down-regulation of Dopamine Beta Hydroxylase leaves these patients with Norepinephrine levels as low as 4 or 5.

 These patients suffer tremendous POTS issues because they have insufficient Norepinephrine to attach to the nerve receptors on the vascular blood vessels.

-They suffer from reduced venous return to the heart because the blood simply “pools” in their dependent extremities.
+They suffer from a reduced venous return to the heart because the blood simply “pools” in their dependent extremities.

 The resultant diminished blood flow returning to the heart is known as “cardiac filling pressure.”